Mpak1996/TryHackMeModules/README.md

     * Intro to LAN
     * OSI Model
     * Packets & Frames
+    * Extending your Network

 * How the Web works
     * DNS in Detail
     * HTTP in Detail
     * How Websites work
+    * Putting It All Together

 * Linux Fundamentals
     * Linux Fundametals 1